 - Emergency contacts

-NEW Application Deadline / Semester to be funded
+NEW Student Application Deadline for 2024 / Semester to be funded (Provider deadline)

-Students currently receiving CCAMPIS funding: Applications are renewed every semester and are due two weeks before the semester starts.
+Students currently receiving CCAMPIS funding: Applications are renewed every semester and are due three weeks before the semester starts.

 - Please allow 72 business hours for the Child Care Connections staff to respond to the student upon submission.

-- If the student is eligible for the CCAMPIS program, a face-to-face meeting with Shanna Parker, Child Care Connections Director, will be required to provide additional documentation needed to verify the identity of the child(ren), residence, enrollment, and employment status (if applicable).
-Meetings are held in the Student Services Center in room 321 B.
+- If the student is eligible for the CCAMPIS program, a face-to-face meeting with Heather Reed, Interim Child Care Connections Director, will be required to provide additional documentation needed to verify the identity of the child(ren), residence, enrollment, and employment status (if applicable).
+Meetings are held in the Student Services Center in room 321.

 Student responsibilities to maintain CCAMPIS funding:

-- Participate in Academic Success Coaching sessions at least twice a semester but typically on a monthly basis.
+- Participate in Academic Success Coaching sessions at least once a semester but typically on a monthly basis.

-- Complete one educational parent/family support workshop each semester.
+- Complete one educational parent/family support workshop each academic year (within the first semester of funding).

 - Participate in family-friendly activities depending on the student’s schedule.